Practicums/agai-on-premise-groundx/README.md

 # Running GroundX on Minikube

 ## GroundX On-Prem Original Repo
-Reference the original repo for information about the service: https://github.com/eyelevelai/groundx-on-prem
+Reference the original repo for additional information about the service: https://github.com/eyelevelai/groundx-on-prem

 ## Dependencies

 GroundX On-Prem requires Kubernetes cluster `v1.18+`.
 This script uses `v1.29`.
 Versions higher than that will not work as they don't support the way Kafka is deployed for GroundX.

 This script also requires Minikube and Docker.
-Minikube needs to be configured to access the Nvidia GPUs through this method: https://minikube.sigs.k8s.io/docs/tutorials/nvidia/
+Minikube needs to be configured to access the Nvidia GPUs through this [method](https://minikube.sigs.k8s.io/docs/tutorials/nvidia/).
+This will also walk you through installing the Nvidia Container Toolkit.

-If using WSL, make sure that the Nvidia driver installed on your device is Version 560+.
+Also make sure to install the Nvidia Drivers.
+If using WSL, make sure that the Nvidia Driver installed on your device is Version 560+.
 Versions below this may encounter errors when python scripts attempt to access GPUs.

 Please ensure you also have the following software tools installed before proceeding: